Gulzey/ImHire/README.md

-<<<<<<< HEAD
-# Modern Website Template
+# ImHire - Bristol Accident Management Services

-A beautiful, responsive website template built with React.js, Tailwind CSS, and Node.js.
-Features smooth scrolling navigation, animated components, and a modern design.
+A modern, responsive website for ImHire's end-to-end accident management services in Bristol.
+Built with React.js, Tailwind CSS, and featuring an integrated WhatsApp chatbot for customer support.

 ## Features